 The label also had some plays on Spotify, Deezer, and now-shuttered ZIK.
-Additionally, the label also had a small amount of downloads across iTunes, Google Play, 7digital, and Archambault, which only served to highlight the utter imbalance between streaming and download payouts.
+Additionally, the label also had a small amount of downloads across iTunes, Google Play, 7digital, and Archambault.
+But those only served to highlight the utter imbalance between streaming and download payouts.

 Focusing on the YouTube portion, here’s a quick breakdown of what the video platform paid per stream.
 These are all in Canadian dollars (one CAD is currently worth 0.79 US dollars).

 YouTube (proper music video plays): $0.001005 Canadian ($0.000794 US) per stream.

 YouTube (Content ID): $0.001342 Canadian ($0.001061 US) per match.

 The biggest surprise here is that Content ID (which involves recognizing content and sharing ad revenues) actually beat proper music video plays.
 Less surprising is that despite more than 1.1 million YouTube music video plays over a year-long period, total royalties were just $832.99 Canadian ($658.06 US).

 On the Content ID side, the numbers are equally miserable.
 Despite more than 1.4 million positive Content IDs, the label earned just $1,411.32 Canadian ($1,114.95 US).

 Which means that in total, this label earned just $2,244.31 Canadian ($1,773.00 US) for more than 2.5 million YouTube streams in a year.